rackerlabs/technical-blog/_posts/2018-08-16-odi-bottlenecks.md

 ### Conclusion

 We hope that you find these techniques helpful for eliminating ODI performance bottlenecks.
 We'd love to hear your own ideas and suggestions.
-You can share them with the Rackspace developer community by posting a comment below.
+Use the Feedback tab to make any comments or ask questions.

 ### References